-- New York State Library Scanned Publications Collection.
+- New York State Library Special Collections.
 These documents include selected monographs, broadsides, maps, mansucripts, and scores from the Library's Manuscripts and Special Collections, as well as other Library materials.
 They are organized by format and by Dewey Decimal Class (see screenshot below).

-Most documents in the Digital Collections are PDF files; however, there are also some other formats such as text, Microsoft Word and HTML files.
+Most documents in the Digital Collections are PDF files; however, there are also some other formats such as text, HTML and audio files.
 (Note: Documents with a format of MHTML do not open properly in Firefox.
-To open one of these documents while using Firefox click on "Open/Print Document" link in the upper-right corner and the document will open in MS Internet Explorer.)
+To open one of these documents while using Firefox click on the "Open/Print Document" link in the upper-right corner and the document will open in MS Internet Explorer.)

-Other Digital Collections: You can also access other digital materials collected by the NYS Office of Cultural Education (OCE), which includes the State Library, Museum and Archives.
+Other Digital Collections: You can also access other digital materials collected by the NYS Office of Cultural Education (OCE), which includes the State Archives, Library, and Museum.
 Collections include digitized photographs, manuscripts, and other material, mainly in jpg format.
 The majority of the items in this collection are from the NYS Archives, but it also includes hundreds of NYS Library images.

 The Digital Collections can be accessed from any computer with a web browser (Chrome, Firefox, Safari, etc.) and a PDF viewer such as Adobe Acrobat Reader.
 The Digital Collections are best viewed using an updated browser and a current version of Acrobat Reader.

 Users have two options for accessing the documents: